cosmicbhejafry/AR-expts-sfpc/how-to-animate.md

 ~~Warning: tedious procedure ahead~~

 Hi!
 I wanted to animate multiple cubes floating around, and made that animation in blender- but exporting everything and making it work in sparkAR was something I struggled with a lot.

 Smol disclaimer: I'm still learning the technical mechanisms of this, because I'm not very familiar with 3D modelling and animation.
+Please pull if you'd like to contribute to this discussion!
+All help is greatly appreciated.

 **The problem:**
 In Blender, I had multiple meshes, and I animated each mesh individually using keyframes- so I had an action corresponding to each mesh.